Cancel a card

 The Cancel Card API allows merchants to immediately void and/or cancel the Affirm virtual card (and loan) by using the checkout_id.
 Please use this tool carefully.
 We normally see the usage of this API request for a business model where:

-- A lot of price changes (flights, goods, auctioning, etc.)
+• A large quantity of price changes occur (flights, goods, auctioning, etc.)

-If you are unsure if that applies to your business, please contact us via the support widget.
+If you are unsure if the specifications listed above apply to your business, please contact us via the support widget.

 Timelines